Be alert of possible abuses during your journey. For more information consult: Stay safe on your journey.

 N.B.
 Protection status S is not granted to persons who already resided in Switzerland at the time of the outbreak of war in Ukraine.
 Those who wish to remain in Switzerland with their family, beyond their current residence permit, will have to regularize their stay in application of the ordinary Swiss legislation (application for a renewal of residence permit or standard asylum procedure).
 Be aware that spouses or registered partners of EU/EFTA nationals or nationals of UK, Canada, US, New Zealand or Australia, may not be granted protection status S, if Swiss authorities conclude that they can establish themselves safely in the partner’s home country.
 Protection status S will also not be granted to those who have already obtained a protection status in another European country.

-More information is available in Ukrainian and Russian here: Інформація для осіб з України, що потребують захисту (admin.ch).
+More information in Ukrainian and Russian is available at Інформація для осіб з України, що потребують захисту.

 If you need legal advice on the above, contact RBS Bern ([email protected]) during the procedure to obtain protection status S or contact one of the free legal aid services available in your Canton of residence or contact a cantonal bar association.